-Spry and lively this track is Americana track conveys charm, sentiment and playfulness.
+Spry and lively this music track is Americana track conveys charm, sentiment and playfulness.
 Banjo and steel string guitar contribute to the main melody getting rhythmic support from claps and a kick drum.
 This track is a great fit for rural themes, comedy, cooking and web tutorials.
-Banjo / Spry / Playful.
+Banjo / Spry / Playful music.

 |Track ID number:||22533|